 Where does that leave us?
 My tentative solution: It appears that there is a connection between the membership rolls on earth and the book of life (Matt.
 16:19; 18:18).
 In other words, all who are outwardly in the covenant are listed in the book, and through history many get removed and on judgment day the last tare in the covenant gets erased.
 But it also appears that those who will be erased were never truly saved in the first place (cf. 1 John 2:19; Matt.
 7:21-23; Mark 4:16-17).
 However, it highlights the seriousness of falling away from the covenant or being ashamed of Jesus (Matt.
 10:32-33; Heb.
 6:4-12; 10:26-39), as this reveals whether we are tares or wheat (Matt.
 13:3-50)

 And my view is that God has a book of all who are outwardly in the covenant.
 So from the foundation of the world, all who would be outwardly in the covenant had their names placed in this book, which is a covenantal document.
-And I emphasize the point that the book of life is a covenant all document.mit is a legal document.
+And I emphasize the point that the book of life is a covenantal document.
+It is a legal document.
 But as proper church discipline takes place, some names are erased in history, and the final tares or the final false believers will have their names erased on judgment day.
 So this is a simple explanation of the difference between the church visible and the church invisible.